sortofamudkip/2022-DL-Final-Project/README.md

 Popular Python environments such as conda, virtualenv can be used.
 First, obtain the dependencies from `requirements.txt`:

 `pip install -r requirements.txt`

+We recommend the usage of Python3.
+Our scripts were tested on Linux and OS X.

 ### Setup Kaggle for data loading
 In order to download the dataset, Kaggle is requried.
 The following steps should be taken: